Q. Why should I participate in the Duke Global Policy Program in Geneva?

 Q. What if I do not speak French?

 A. That's not a problem.
 Classes are taught in English, and there are plenty of English-speaking internship opportunities in Geneva.
 A basic knowledge of French is advantageous but not required.

 A. Fellows are required to arrange their own housing.
 The program will also provide suggestions and resources for students who wish to look for their own housing.
 In these cases, students can expect to pay $800-$1200 month for sublets or rooms in foyers.
 Foyers are a cross between hostels and hotels and typically house interns and students from all over the world.

 Q. How do I secure an internship in Geneva?

-A. The Duke Program on Global Policy and Governance offers students unparalleled access to Geneva-based institutions and outstanding opportunities for career advancement.
+A. The Duke Global Policy Program offers students unparalleled access to Geneva-based institutions and outstanding opportunities for career advancement.
 Although fellows are responsible for securing their own internships, the program uses its reputation and extensive network of contacts to assist students in obtaining internships.

 Program staff work with accepted program fellows to define internship goals, review cover letters, resumes and writing samples, facilitate application submission, and advise and prepare fellows for their internships.
 The program also supports internship applications by meeting with potential host organizations to advocate on students behalf and find the best internships possible.

 Q. What if I don’t get an internship?

 A. In the history of the Duke Global Policy Program, there have been a couple instances where fellows could not secure internships.
 The process works best when fellows are open to a variety of placement opportunities and when they follow advice of staff throughout the process.
 The internship search process is ultimately the responsibility of each admitted student.
 If a student is unable to secure an internship for the program, they will be refunded half ($250) of the $500 confirmation deposit.